What do you see when you look in the mirror?

 You will have the opportunity to talk about our culture's unhealthy fixation with unattainable appearance ideals, which give rise to body image concerns, eating disorders, and numerous mental health problems in our society.

-Many women find the themes discussed during Body Project groups to be very personally relevant and eye opening.
-By participating in these discussion groups, you will be given an opportunity to discuss your own body image concerns while learning more about how our society perpetuates these unhealthy beauty ideals and how we as individuals can act as role models for change.
+Many women find the themes discussed during Body Project groups to be personally relevant and eye-opening.
+By participating in these discussion groups, you will have an opportunity to discuss your own body image concerns while learning more about how our society perpetuates these unhealthy beauty ideals and how we as individuals can act as role models for change.

 Please plan to attend all four workshops, as the discussions build on previous groups.
 We will discuss body acceptance, how to resist pressures to conform to societal beauty ideals, and ways we can all contribute to a healthier campus community.